opensearch-project/community/README.md

 ## Code of Conduct

-This project has adopted the [Amazon Open Source Code of Conduct](CODE_OF_CONDUCT.md).
-For more information see the [Code of Conduct FAQ](https://aws.github.io/code-of-conduct-faq), or contact [opensource-codeofconduct@amazon.com](mailto:opensource-codeofconduct@amazon.com) with any additional questions or comments.
+This project has adopted the [OpenSearch Software Foundation Code of Conduct](https://github.com/opensearch-project/.github/blob/main/CODE_OF_CONDUCT.md).
+Copyright OpenSearch Contributors.
+See [NOTICE](https://github.com/opensearch-project/.github/blob/main/NOTICE.txt) for details.
+OpenSearch is a registered trademark of The Linux Foundation.

 ## Security

-See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.
+See [SECURITY.md](https://github.com/opensearch-project/.github/blob/main/SECURITY.md) for more information.

 ## License